 The QE differences in the solar types and the spectral mismatch of your light source will distort your results.
-Also, your reference cell (the cell in your meter to show you the intensity) must be of the same type of PV as the module under test.
+Also, your reference cell (the cell in your meter to show you the intensity) must have the same type of PV as the module under test.

 The sun's spectrum varies

-We have now built several of these simulators, and we have battled issues such as temperature stability, light uniformity, and spectrum to perfect our simulator.
+We have now built several simulators and battled issues such as temperature stability, light uniformity, and spectrum to perfect our simulator.

-Many try to make a simple "poor man's" tester that can accurately compare the various modules found on the market.
-While that's a great idea, it's something that maybe can't be done.
+Many try to make a simple tester that can accurately compare the various panels found on the market.
+While that's a great idea, it's tough to execute.

-We've tried doing that ourselves with similar LEDs and, in the end, decided that the only way to do it was to design a custom LED system (hand-picking each LED, spending many hours considering spectrum matches, comparing indoors/outdoors, etc.).
+We've tried doing that ourselves with similar LEDs and, in the end, decided that the only way to do it was to design a custom LED system (hand-picking each LED, spending many hours considering spectrum matches, and comparing indoors and outdoors).